francescov1/TransCrypts-Challenge/README.md

     "numRoomsCleaned": 15
 }
 ```

+## Architecture
+- To mimic a microservice architecture, I split up the application into 3 main services:
+   - State: responsible for keeping track of the current cleaning jobs.
+Essentially the database of the application.
+   - Optimizer: responsible for optimizing the order of rooms within a batch, and the order of batches.
+   - Cleaner: responsible for doing the cleaning.
+Traverses through the rooms, keeps track of metrics and saves them to state.
+- We could have made each of these into their own microservice, but this felt like overkill for the purpose of this small application.
+At the end I explain how this could've been achieved.

 ## Strategy Explanation
 - The strategy here is to first optimize the order of rooms within each batch, then optimize the order of batches.